-Requirement: H3(3) Rainwater drainage

-Comment: The system can be used in a construction to meet this Requirement.
+Requirement: H3(3) Rainwater drainage Comment: Regulation: 7 The system can be used in a construction to meet this Requirement.
 See section 6 of this Certificate.

-Regulation: 7 Materials and workmanship

-Comment: The system components are acceptable.
+Materials and workmanship Comment: The system components are acceptable.
 See section 12 and the Installation part of this Certificate.

-The Building (Scotland) Regulations 2004 (as amended)

-Regulation: 8(1)(2) Durability, workmanship and fitness of materials this Certificate.

-Comment: The system can contribute to satisfying this Regulation.
-See sections 11 and 12 and the Installation part of

-Regulation: 9 Building standards applicable to construction

-Standard: 3.6 Surface water drainage

-Comment: The system can contribute to a construction satisfying this Standard, with reference to clauses 3.6.1(1)(2) to
+The e Building (Scotland) Regulations 2004 (as amended) Regulation: 8(1)(2) Durability, workmanship and fitness of materials Comment: The system can contribute to satisfying this Regulation.
+See sections 11 and 12 and the Installation part of this Certificate.
+Regulation: 9 Building standards applicable to construction Standard: 3.6 Surface water drainage Comment: The system can contribute to a construction satisfying this Standard, with reference to clauses $3.6.1^{(1)(2)}$ to $3.6.5^{(1)(2)}$ .

-$3.6.5^{(1)(2)}$.
 See section 6 of this Certificate.

-Standard: 7.1(a)(b) Statement of sustainability

-Comment: The system can contribute to meeting the relevant requirements of Regulation 9, Standards 1 to 6 and therefore will contribute to a construction meeting a bronze level of sustainability as defined in this Standard.

-Regulation: 12 Building standards applicable to conversions

-Comment: All comments in relation to the system under Regulation 9, Standards 1 to 6 also apply to this Regulation, with reference to clause $0.12.1^{[1][2]}$ and Schedule $6^{[1][2]}$.
+Standard: 7.1(a)(b) Statement of sustainability Comment: The system can contribute to meeting the relevant requirements of Regulation 9, Standards 1 to 6 and therefore will contribute to a construction meeting a bronze level of sustainability as defined in this Standard.
+Regulation: 12 Building standards applicable to conversions Comment: All comments in relation to the system under Regulation 9, Standards 1 to 6 also apply to this Regulation, with reference to clause 0.12.1 (1) 2) and Schedule 6 (1) 2) .

-(1) Technical Handbook (Domestic).

 (2) Technical Handbook (Non-Domestic).

-The Buil

-The Building Regulations (Northern Ireland) 2012 (as amended)

-Regulation: 23(a)(i)(iii)(b) Fitness of materials and workmanship

-Comment: The system is acceptable.
+Pros Regulation: 23(a)(i)(iii)(b) Fitness of materials and workmanship Comment: The system is acceptable.
 See section 12 and the Installation part of this Certificate.

-Regulation: 82 Rainwater drainage

-Comment: The system can be used in a construction to satisfy this Regulation.
+Regulation: 82 Rainwater drainage Comment: The system can be used in a construction to satisfy this Regulation.
 See section 6 of this Certificate.